 Our policy is to not pay director compensation to directors who are also our employees.
-We pay each of our non-employee directors an annual retainer of \$125,000 in the form of cash, time-based restricted stock awarded under the Hamilton Lane Incorporated 2017 Equity Incentive Plan, as amended (the "2017 Equity Plan"), or a combination of both, at their election.
+The service period for directors is generally September to September of each year.
+We pay each of our non-employee directors an annual retainer of \$175,000 in the form of cash, time-based restricted stock awarded under the Hamilton Lane Incorporated 2017 Equity Incentive Plan, as amended (the "2017 Equity Plan"), or a combination of both, at their election.
+This represents an increase of \$50,000 annually from the prior service period and was approved by the board of directors on September 9, 2021.
+The increase went into effect as of September 19, 2021 with respect to cash payments and was reflected in the restricted stock awarded at the beginning of the service period for the prospective term in September 2021.
 The restricted stock vests one year after the date of grant.
 The Chair of the audit committee also receives an additional \$15,000 annual cash retainer.
 All members of the board of directors are reimbursed for reasonable costs and expenses incurred in attending meetings of our board of directors and its committees.

-For fiscal 2021 service, Mr. Berkman elected to receive his annual retainer in cash, Mr. Sexton elected to receive his annual retainer in restricted stock and Ms. Varon elected to receive her annual retainer in equal portions of cash and restricted stock.
+For fiscal 2022 service, Mr. Berkman elected to receive his annual retainer in cash, Mr. Graves elected to receive his annual retainer in 75% cash and 25% restricted stock, Mr. Sexton elected to receive his annual retainer in restricted stock and Ms. Varon elected to receive her annual retainer in equal portions of cash and restricted stock.
 She received her retainer for service as Chair of the audit committee in cash.
-Mr. Graves was appointed to the board of directors in March 2021 and received a prorated retainer in cash.

-The following table shows compensation paid to our non-employee directors in fiscal 2021:
+The following table shows compensation paid to our non-employee directors in fiscal 2022:

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) (1) Total (\$)

-David J. Berkman \$ 125,000 \$ \$ 125,000

-R. Vann Graves \$ 9,932 \$ \$ 9,932

-O. Griffith Sexton \$ \$ 122,772 \$ 122,772

-Leslie F. Varon \$ 77,500 \$ 61,349 \$ 138,849
+Name Fee s Earned or Paid in Cash (\$) (1) Stock Awards (\$) (2) Total (\$) David J. Berkman \$ 151,667 \$ \$ 151,667 R. Vann Graves \$ 128,568 \$ 42,996 \$ 171,564 O. Griffith Sexton \$ 13 \$ 171,982 \$ 171,995 Leslie F. Varon \$ 90,846 \$ 85,991 \$ 176,837